-The Stage 1 archaeological assessment is being conducted to assist with the Guelph Line Transportation Corridor Improvements Class EA.
-The assessment determined that seven archaeological sites have been registered within 1 km of the Guelph Line study corridor, none of which are located immediately adjacent to it.
+The Stage 1 archaeological assessment is being conducted to assist with the Derry Road Transportation Corridor Improvements Class EA.
+The assessment determined that six archaeological sites have been registered within 1 km of the Derry Road study corridor, none of which are located immediately adjacent to it.
 Additionally, a review of the general physiography and local nineteenth century land use of the study corridor suggested that it has potential for the identification of Aboriginal and Euro-Canadian archaeological sites.

-Based on the results of the property inspection, it was determined that the Guelph Line ROW has been subject to extensive and deep land alterations.
-The Niagara Escarpment cuts across the northern end of the Guelph Line corridor, and the lands adjacent to the ROW consist of rocky uneven terrain.
-However, minimal disturbances have occurred at the southern half of the corridor and at the west and south corners of the Guelph Line and Steeles Avenue intersection.
+Based on the results of the property inspection, it was determined that the Derry Road ROW has been subject to extensive and deep land alterations.
+Portions of the study corridor, adjacent to the ROW consist of rocky uneven terrain or can be characterized as low and wet.
+However, minimal disturbances have occurred along portions of the study corridor.

-In light of these results, the ASI makes following recommendations:
+In light of these results, the following recommendations are made:

-- 1. The existing Guelph Line ROW does not retain archaeological site potential due to previous ground disturbances.
-Additional archaeological assessment is therefore not required along this portion of the study corridor; and - 2.
+- 1. The existing Derry Road ROW does not retain archaeological site potential due to previous ground disturbances (Figures 4-6: areas marked in yellow).
+Portions of the study corridor, adjacent to the ROW consist of rocky uneven terrain (Figures 5-6: areas marked in irregular stipple) or can be characterized as low and wet (Figures 5-6: area marked in blue).
+Additional archaeological assessment is therefore not required along these portions of the study corridor; and - 2.
 If construction extends beyond the disturbed ROW, a Stage 2 assessment is recommended on any lands within the study corridor where there is potential for archaeological sites (Figures 4-6: areas marked in green), in accordance with Ministry of Culture's Draft Standards and Guidelines for Consultant Archaeologists (MCL 2009).